YaLTeR/OpenAG/README.md

     Enter `https://github.com/YaLTeR/OpenAG.git` and press the Clone button.
 Wait for the process to finish.
 1. You can build the project using CMake→Build All.
 To find the built client.dll, go to CMake→Cache (x86-Debug Only)→Open Cache Folder→OpenAG.

+### Visual Studio 2022 Preview
+1. Install the [Visual Studio 2022 preview.](https://visualstudio.microsoft.com/vs/preview/vs2022/#download-preview).
+In the Visual Studio Installer, select **Desktop Development for C++.**
+2. Open Visual Studio.
+3. On the starting screen, click "Clone or check out code."
+4. Enter `https://github.com/YaLTeR/OpenAG.git` and press the Clone button.
+Wait for the process to finish.
+5. You can build the project using Build→Build All.
+To find the built client.dll, go to Project→CMake Cache (x86-Debug Only)→Open in Explorer.

 ### Manually using Git and CMake
 1. Install Visual Studio 2017 or above, Git and CMake.
 Make sure to add them to PATH.
 1. Clone the repository.